 Mark S Cohen and Muriel Goldberg-Darmon served as guest lecturers at the Université Paris I – Panthéon Sorbonne for the 2017 fall semester.
 They taught a course titled “U.S. White Collar Criminal Law” to students in the Master 2 (JD equivalent) program.
 The course covered the fundamental principles of U.S. criminal law and a review of the key participants in white collar criminal practice.
 The course also covered substantive white collar issues, such as FCPA, banking, and finance-related issues.
 Jonathan S Abernethy and Christian R Everdell served as visiting lecturers.
 Reggie B Schafer served as the course’s teaching assistant.

-- Handling multi-jurisdictional approaches to priviledged communications in the aftermath of the recent U.K. decision in Eurasian Natural Resources Corporation Ltd. and The RBS Rights Issue Litigation
+- Handling multi-jurisdictional approaches to privileged communications in the aftermath of the recent UK decision in Eurasian Natural Resources Corporation Ltd. and The RBS Rights Issue Litigation.

 Jon participated in a panel at the IBA’s 20th Annual Transnational Crime Conference in Lisbon, Portugal.
 The panel, entitled “The Right to Silence When Everyone Else Is Talking,” examined the right against self-incrimination from the perspective of several countries in a world of increased cross-border information sharing between investigators, regulators, and prosecuting authorities.